niallhatton/Scooters/README.md

 ![About Us page test](assets/images/speed-tests/aboutus-test.png)
 ![Contact page test](assets/images/speed-tests/contact-test.png)

+My aim was for all pages to be around 80% on page speed and YSlow scores which all pages were apart from the home page at 79% which I deemed OK.

 ### Further Tests

 1. Home page:

    1. All links tested.
 Internal links all work.
-External links all work and open in new window.
+There are no external links to test but email and telephone links were tested and work on all devices.
+Telephone correctly will prompt to call on a phone and email opens the default mail client on the device.
    2. The page is responsive and looks good on all screen sizes.
    3. The user is able to quickly see that the website is related to Ipswich Town by way of the jumbotron background image and on larger screens, the ITFC logo in the header.
    4. The introduction section underneath the jumbotron give context about the website meaning users are quickly able to identify if the website is of interest to them.